roman-milk/roman-milk.github.io/daughters-initiation-into-incest.md

  "Okay, Daddy," she nodded, feeling the end of her journey to the Lord was moments away.

  "Now to finish the extradition, I must put a crucifix in both your mouth and your ass, to kill the evil inside you," Dylan said.
-Report_Story #7